 The Trustees are responsible for the other information.
-The other information comprises the information included on pages 1 to 9, but does not include the financial statements, and our auditor's report thereon.
+The other information comprises the information included on pages 1 to 8, but does not include the financial statements or statement of performance, and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.
+Our opinion on the financial statements and performance information does not cover the other information and we do not express any form of audit opinion or assurance conclusion thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information.
-In doing so, we consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the financial statements and statement of performance, our responsibility is to read the other information.
+In doing so, we consider whether the other information is materially inconsistent with the financial statements and the statement of performance or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
 If, based on our work, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.